HackShardGaming/World-of-Valheim-Public/WorldofValheimZones/Package/README.md

 Example of a working Zones.txt

-?# Zone Configuration File
+?
+Zone Configuration File
-# Here you will specify the zone types and zones they occupy.
+ Here you will specify the zone types and zones they occupy.

-# [ZoneType]
+ [ZoneType]
-# ZoneTypeName: Unique name for the zone type (zones will use)
+ ZoneTypeName: Unique name for the zone type (zones will use)
-# PVP_Mode: PVP state for the Zone.
+ PVP_Mode: PVP state for the Zone.
-# PVP_Enforce: Force PVP mode on the users.
+ PVP_Enforce: Force PVP mode on the users.
-# Position_Show: Should we show our position in the zone?
+ Position_Show: Should we show our position in the zone?
-# Position_Enforce: Force position on the users.
+ Position_Enforce: Force position on the users.

-#
-# Type: [ZoneTypeName] [PVP_Mode] [PVP_Enforce] [Position_Show] [Position_Enforce]
+ Type: [ZoneTypeName] [PVP_Mode] [PVP_Enforce] [Position_Show] [Position_Enforce]

-# wilderness is the default zone for everywhere
+ wilderness is the default zone for everywhere

-# wilderness will enforce PVP and disable sharing of your position
+ wilderness will enforce PVP and disable sharing of your position
 Type: wilderness true true false true

-# safe will enforce PVP to off and will enable sharing your position
+ safe will enforce PVP to off and will enable sharing your position
 Type: safe false true true true

-# battle will enforce PVP to on and will disable sharing of your position
+ battle will enforce PVP to on and will disable sharing of your position
 Type: battle true true false true

-# noenforce will not enforce PVP or position sharing.
+ noenforce will not enforce PVP or position sharing.
 This gives the client 100% control
 Type: noenforce false false false false

-# [Zones]
+ [Zones]
-# Name: Name for the area.
+ Name: Name for the area.
-# ZoneType : Name the zonetype for the zone
+ ZoneType : Name the zonetype for the zone
-# Priority : Lower the number, higher the precedence
+ Priority : Lower the number, higher the precedence
-# Shape: What type of zone shape you desire
+ Shape: What type of zone shape you desire
-#   - Circle: A circle zone that is centered on x,y and goes out radius.
+   - Circle: A circle zone that is centered on x,y and goes out radius.
-#   - Square: A box zone that is centered on x,y and goes out radius.
+   - Square: A box zone that is centered on x,y and goes out radius.

-# [Name] [ZoneType] [Priority] [Shape(circle/square)] [x] [y] [r]
+ [Name] [ZoneType] [Priority] [Shape(circle/square)] [x] [y] [r]

-#DefaultSafeZone is a circular zone located at 0,0.
-It extends 50 vectors in all directions  It also has a priority levelof 5
-DefaultSafeZone safe 5 circle 0.0 0.0 50.0
+DefaultSafeZone is a circular zone located at 0,0.
+It extends 50 vectors in all directions  It also has a priority levelof 5 DefaultSafeZone safe 5 circle 0.0 0.0 50.0

-#DefaultBattle is a square zone located at 50,50.
+DefaultBattle is a square zone located at 50,50.
 Since this zone is square it will extend 20 Vectors.
 So if you are within 30,30 and 70,70 you will be within the zone.
 It also has a priority level of 4
 DefaultBattle battle 4 square 50.0 50.0 20.0

-#Poni!? is a circular zone extending out 2 vectors in all directions.
+Poni!? is a circular zone extending out 2 vectors in all directions.
 It also has a priority level of 1 (THE HIGHEST)!
 Poni!? safe 1 circle 0.0 0.0 2.0